-Due to the impact of COVID-19, we have not been able to organize as many live classical music performances or invite as many overseas artists to perform at our live classical music events as we had been able to.
-In 2022, due to COVID-related restrictions, we were not able to fully host the 2022 Beijing Music Festival.
+Due to the impact of COVID-19 and lowering market expectations, we have not been able to organize as many live classical music performances or invite as many overseas artists to perform at our live classical music events as we had been able to.
+In 2023 and 2024, we were not able to fully host the 2023 and 2024 Beijing Music Festival and only partially resumed some live classical music events.